-A guide to choosing the best contract for you.
+A guide to choosing the best contract for you

-First things first…The Budget
+First things first – the Budget

-Many people cringe when talking budget but you should try to keep this clear with everyone involved, especially your builder.
+Many people cringe when talking about budgets but you should try to keep this clear with everyone involved, especially your builder.
 Think about whether your budget is going to be fixed or if there is room to move in order to allow for more flexibility as the works progress.
-Consider if you would like to have an ongoing active input in the decision process relating to what materials are to be used (allowing for change of heart along the way) or whether you would like materials to be decided from the beginning so that you don’t have to revisit it at a later date (one less thing to procrastinate about).
+Consider if you would like to have an ongoing active input in the decision process relating to what materials are to be used (allowing for a change of heart along the way) or whether you would like materials to be decided from the beginning so that you don’t have to revisit it at a later date (one less thing to procrastinate about).

 It’s important that you feel confident in your builder’s ability to efficiently manage the construction process.
 The last thing anyone wants is to be second-guessing their builder’s decisions or spending time worried that their builder is slacking off when they’re not there; you want to know your builder!
 Yes, this relationship (like your marriage) will thrive on trust.
 If you aren’t confident that your builder is transparent, then seriously consider your contract options…or find a new builder.